dotlang/language/README.md

 this new() return alloc();  //new is not part of syntax.
 You can choose whatever name you want,

 ```
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
+Also if all fields are const, and their type is immutable, then class is immutable.
 - Class members (methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 Ctor returns `this` which basically of the same type as the current class.
 The only difference is that you can call it on the default instance: `MyClass mc = $MyClass.my_ctor(10, 20)`.
 You cannot use `this` inside ctor because they may be called on the default instance.
 - If class does not have a ctor, compiler will generate a default no-input ctor, named `new`.
 You can call it by `auto x = $MyClass.new`.
 - You can not have multiple methods with body with the same signature in a single class.
 - You can define optional arguments: `int f(int x,int y=1)` the value must be a literal or undef.
-- When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this@x = 12` instead of `x = 12`). `this` is not re-assignable variable.
+- When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this[x] = 12` instead of `x = 12`). `this` is not re-assignable variable.
 - When a variable is in undefined state and we call one of it's type's methods, the method will be called normally with empty `this`.
 If we try to read it's fields, it will crash.
 - If a method has no body, you can still call it and it will return undef.
 You can also call methods on an undef variable and as long as methods don't need `this` fields, it's fine.
 - `int f(int x) return x+1;` braces can be eliminated when body is a single statement.